-The Empty Cages Collective, a federation of prison abolitionist groups based in Manchester, Liverpool, Birmingham, Cardiff and London, is backing a major new conference aimed at growing the movement nationally and gearing up for a campaign to fight the government as it pushes forward building new megaprisons.
+The Empty Cages Collective, a solidarity group supporting prison abolitionists in Manchester, Liverpool, Birmingham, Cardiff and London, is backing a major new conference aimed at growing the movement nationally and gearing up for a campaign to fight the government as it pushes forward building new megaprisons.

 The first of the new giant facilities, HMP Berwyn near Wrexham, is set to take its first prisoners in February and with a capacity of 2,106, the category C jail will hold 440 more people than the previous largest, HMP Wandsworth.
 It is one of five megaprisons being built and alongside another four smaller facilites they will enable the government to lock up 10,000 more people at a time.